votus777/votus777/README.md

 - 🌱 I’m currently learning
       Tensorflow with Keras, bit python & ML in Bitcamp

-- 🤔 I’m looking for help with Project Management
+- 🤔 I’m looking for help with Project Management, Data analyzing with statistics

 - 📫 How to reach me :